centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/web-import-export.md

 another Centreon Web platform by going to the **Configuration > Import/Export** menu.

-The default page is Export one.
+The default page is the Export one.

 ![imaage](../assets/configuration/awie/exportdefault.png)